-NC STATE AGENGY’S NEW POLICY LIMITS SOLITARY FOR KIDS IN ADULT PRISONS
+NC STATE AGENGY’S POLICY LIMITS SOLITARY FOR KIDS IN ADULT PRISONS

-North Carolina is the only state that automatically charges 16 and 17 year old youth as adults.
+Until June 2017, North Carolina was the only state that automatically charges 16 and 17 year old youth as adults.
+In fact, youth will still be charged as adults until a recent law goes into effect in 2019.
 On June 15, 2016, the North Carolina Department of Public Safety (DPS) announced plans to end the practice of putting youth under the age of 18 in solitary confinement by September 2016, citing the devastating harms of solitary confinement.
 In North Carolina, the DPS’s Division of Adult Corrections and Juvenile Justice oversees the adult and juvenile justice prison system.
 In 2015, a coalition of human rights organizations, including the American Civil Liberties Union’s National Prison Project, the ACLU of North Carolina, the University of North Carolina School of Law Human Rights Policy Lab, the UNC Center for Civil Rights, and NC Stop Torture Now sent a letter asking the United States Department of Justice to open an investigation into the use of solitary confinement in North Carolina prisons.
 Click here to read more on the DPS announcement.

 Under the a new program being implemented by DPS, youth in modified housing should be out of their rooms for 45 hours per week for programming.
 Unfortunately, this still leaves a fair number of waking hours unaddressed.
 In our experience, the best policies limit isolation far more strictly and encourage facilities to keep youth involved in programming as many hours as possible per day.